Arbaaz-Khatib/Arbaaz-Khatib/README.md

+Hello World;

-- 👋 Hi, I’m @Arbaaz-Khatib!
+- 👋 \I’m @Arbaaz-Khatib!
 A growing developer & a newbie here...
 - 👀 I’m interested in designing & creating impactful projects & willing to learn new things.
+- 📖 I have a bachelors degree in Information Technology from Mumbai University & I live in Mumbai, India.
+- 👷‍♂️ Currently working as a QA Testing modern websites.
 - 📫 Reach me at  khatibarbaaz@gmail.com or www.linkedin.com/in/arbaaz-khatib-a0a34a1b1